lisp-maintainers/quicksearch/README.md

 ===========

 Quicksearch is a search-engine-interface for Common Lisp.
-The goal of Quicksearch is to find the CL library quickly.
+The goal of Quicksearch is to find a CL library quickly.
 For example, if you want to find libraries about json, just type `(qs:? "json")` at the REPL.